pnvkrishna/storageclassnotes/Class6.md

 - To allow public anonymous access, container access level needs to be changed.
 - Example: Create a container named "shared" and configure public access if needed.

+[Refer here](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) for docs on how to create a storage account.

 ***

 # Key Differences and Analogies